 Create a study schedule.
 Effective improvement stems from consistency and efficiency.
 Put aside at least an hour a day for test prep.
 An hour of complete commitment and dedication to prep will be way more effective than four hours filled with distractions and procrastination.
 Promise.

-Try to focus on one specific section a day or a week in order to minimize your stress level and optimize your efficiency.
+Try to focus on one specific section a day or a week in order to minimise your stress level and optimise your efficiency.